Cataract (gray star)

 The sight of a person who gets a cataract gets gradually worse.
 The impairments initially show up as short-sightedness.
 Then people who used to be far-sighted (hyperopic) spectacle wearers can briefly see better without glasses.
 As the disease progresses, the sight of sufferers becomes increasingly clouded and blurred.
 If left untreated, a cataract can lead to blindness.
 However this does not need to be so.
 Both eyes are usually affected.
 However, a cataract can progress more rapidly in one eye than the other.

-Cataracts can progress in different ways.
+Cataracts progress in different ways.
 Some sufferers lose their vision quite quickly.
 Others find that their sight is hardly affected at all.
-A distinction is drawn between the following types:
+Depending on the location of the blurriness, differentiation is made between the following types:

 - Cortical cataract: someone affected by this type does not just have blurred vision, but also reacts more sensitively to glaring light, for example when driving at night.

-- Posterior subcapsular cataract: this type more frequently affects younger people.
+- Posterior subcapsular cataract: this type most frequently affects younger people.
 It progresses relatively quickly.
+The blurriness starts at the back of the lens.

 - Nuclear sclerotic cataract: the far-sightedness of people with a nuclear sclerotic cataract is more impaired than their near vision.
+The inside of the eye lens is clouded.
 Sometimes the person's vision is only slightly impaired.
 This type of cataract only deteriorates rather slowly.

-The advertising for some dietary supplements claims that they can prevent eye diseases.
-However, studies show that these dietary supplements have no effect on cataracts.
+The advertising for certain dietary supplements sometimes claims that they can prevent eye diseases.
+However, studies show that dietary supplements have no effect on cataracts.

 How is a cataract diagnosed?

-If a person's sight deteriorates, there may be a number of reasons.
-So to diagnose a cataract the eye specialist will first exclude other possible causes.
+There are many possible reasons for gradual sight loss.
+To diagnose a cataract, the eye specialist will first exclude other possible causes.
 To do this the patient will be asked about their symptoms and their medical history.
 Eye tests and eye examinations are used to determine how badly the vision is affected and what the cause could be.

-The examination also involves assessing the lens of the eye with a slit lamp.
+The examination involves assessing the lens of the eye with a slit lamp.
 With this special light microscope the specialist can see into the eye.
-It involves lighting up the eye with a slit-shaped beam of light so that the specialist can assess the lens and the sections of the eye behind it.
+The eye is lit up with a slit-shaped beam of light so that the specialist can assess the lens and other parts of the eye such as the vitreous humor and the retina.
 This examination is pain-free.

-To have the rear sections of the eye examined, patients usually take a drug which dilates the pupils.
+To have the rear sections of the eye examined, patients are usually administered a drug that dilates the pupils.
 This drug can cause the person to see less clearly and be more easily dazzled for a couple of hours.
-So driving should be avoided for around four to five hours.
-However, the drug's effects sometimes last longer: so in case of doubt, it is better to avoid driving.
+Driving should therefore be avoided for four to five hours afterwards.
+As the drug’s effects can sometimes last longer though, it is best to avoid driving in the event of doubt.

 How is a cataract treated?